zongyiLyu/zongyiLyu.github.io/_pages/includes/intro.md

 I am very fortunate to be advised by [Prof. Cuiyun Gao(高翠芸)](https://cuiyungao.github.io/) of Software Analysitics and Reliability Lab from HITSZ.

 I am now actively pursuing admission to a **Ph.D. degree**.
+You can find my CV here: [Zongyi Lyu's Curriculum Vitae](../assets/CV.pdf).
 If you are seeking any form of **academic cooperation**, please feel free to email me at lvzongyi2002@gmail.com.